b-thorne/PySM_public/README.md

 **Contact**: ben.thorne@physics.ox.ac.uk

 If you use the code for any publications, please acknowledge it and cite:
-[B. Thorne, J. Dunkley, D. Alonso, S. Naess; The Python Sky Model: software for simulating the Galactic microwave sky.
-MNRAS (2017) 469 (3): 2821-2833]
+[B. Thorne, J. Dunkley, D. Alonso, S. Naess; The Python Sky Model: software for simulating the Galactic microwave sky; MNRAS (2017) 469 (3): 2821-2833.]

 This code generates full-sky simulations of Galactic foregrounds in intensity and polarization relevant for CMB experiments.
 Please see the documentation on